boreendesign/satosouthamer/content/thank-you.md

 ---

-Thank you, we will be contact soon
+Thank you; our travel consultants will be in touch shortly.